thebrandonallen/edit-author-slug/readme.txt

 Make sure you are an admin, or have been assigned the `edit_users` capability.

 == Changelog ==

+= 0.5 =
+* added 'Author Slug' column to Users > Authors & Users (Users > Users in 3.0) page (prop Yonat Sharon for the jumpstart)
+* ended support for the WP 2.8 branch.
+Most likely still works, but I will not support it.
+* various bug fixes

 = 0.4 =
 * added ability to change the Author Base